 Trending Topics

-Police Purple Heart to awarded late N.H. police captain shot by sniper
+Police Purple Heart awarded to late N.H. police captain shot by sniper

 Capt.
 Evangelos Xiggoros was shot outside of the Manchester Police Station; he survived the shooting, but the injury forced his retirement, and he died five years later